-- Prototyped player controller, AI companion, Pixies, Swordsman, and Archer in two weeks in preparation for game pitch.
+Developed player controller, AI companion, Pixies, Swordsman, and Archer

-- Programmed and debugged autonomous AI companion using Finite State Machine (Following, Stopped, Attacking, Stoned, Charging) to manage behaviors and provide a smooth, actiony gameplay experience.
+Programmed and debugged autonomous AI companion using Finite State Machine (Following, Stopped, Attacking, Stoned, Charging) to manage behaviors and provide a smooth experience

-- Implemented AI and player animation state machines and refined transitions for a polished feel.
+Implemented and refined animation for a polished feel

-- Scripted level systems like poster collection, respawns, enemy spawn points, and zones that affected your companion AI state.
+Scripted level systems like, respawns, enemy spawn points, and special AI cases

 Weekly assessments for frame rate drops and fixes